 In 1937, the first single-handed faucet that blended cold and hot water before it exited the “fixture” was invented by Alfred Moen.
 Many today get burns from a two-handle convectional faucet, one for cold and one for hot.
 Moen got the idea for his invention after burning his hands.
 He believed there needed to be a method to operate a faucet in the desired manner without using two different handles.
-From 1940 to 1945, Moen continued to design and refine his faucet before selling his first one in 1947.
+From 1940 to 1945, Moen continued designing and refining his tap before selling his first in 1947.
 By 1959, all of Alfred Moen’s single-handed faucets were in almost every home.

 Following Landis H. Perry’s creation of the first ball valve that combined the volume and blending for a simple seal in 1945, Alex Manoogian invented the Delta faucet in 1954.
 The Delta faucet was a hit; sales reached $1 million by 1958 because it included Moen and Perry’s combined ideas.
 Wolverine Brass created a ceramic disk in the 1970s that assisted in regulating the water flow.
-The disk has undergone a few changes since then to improve resistance and effectiveness.
+Since then, the disk has undergone a few changes to improve resistance and effectiveness.

 The kitchen faucet has also changed and evolved to match the changing times.
 Today, we can pull out sprays and electronic faucets made by various groups of inventors.
-The kitchen faucet has advanced so far in such a short period of time, which only proves it will do so in the future.
-Who knows what functions the kitchen faucet of the future will have?
+The kitchen faucet has advanced so far in such a short period, proving it will do so in the future.
+Who knows what functions the kitchen faucet of the end will have?

 The kitchen faucet is one of the most essential appliances in the kitchen.
 It is used to wash hands, cook food, and clean dishes.
 There are many different kitchen faucets, but they all use the same basic engineering principles.

 Simple machines produce the force necessary to stop water from flowing.
 Fluid flow is used to regulate the water pressure.
 Turning the knob causes the screw to pull the rubber stopper out of the aperture’s path, creating a tiny opening through which water can enter.
 As water passes through the hole, the pipe’s internal pressure decreases.
-The screw operates in the opposite direction when the faucet is turned off, closing the aperture and halting the flow of water.
+The screw operates in the opposite direction when the faucet is turned off, closing the aperture and halting the water flow.

 The Role of Pressure

-The pressure of water in pipes is held at a higher pressure than the surrounding air pressure.
+Water pressure in pipes is held at a higher pressure than the surrounding air pressure.
 This pressure difference causes water to come out of the faucet.
 Usually, this pressure is created due to the hydrostatic pressure gradient.

 You can easily visualize hydrostatic pressure by thinking about swimming pools.
-Your ears usually hurt when you dive deep under water due to the sudden increase in pressure.
-Your ears will suffer more as you descend because of the increased pressure differential.
+Your ears usually hurt when you dive deep underwater due to the sudden increase in pressure.
+As you descend, your ears suffer more because of the increased pressure differential.
 We may all agree, I believe, that this relationship between depth and pressure is pretty accurate.